jfmengels/elm-review/README.md

 is no good solution for handling exceptions (`elm-review` doesn't offer an option for disabling a rule locally, see why [here](#is-there-a-way-to-ignore-an-error-or-disable-a-rule-only-in-some-locations-)).
-If you really need to make exceptions, they should be written in the rule itself or defined in the rule's parameters.
+If you really need to make exceptions, they should be written in the rule itself or defined in the rule's parameters and/or configuration.

 First of all, if you have never encountered a problem with a pattern before, then you probably don't need to forbid it.
 There are chances the problem will